DavidJLambert/TransLatticeDocs/README.txt

 		"tak_sample.py" (a Jython script for exercising the "TransLattice Automation Kit") "nodeinfo.py" (a Jython script imported by tak_sample.py).
 		"TransLattice Application Platform Info and Troubleshooting.pdf"
+	TransLatticeDocs.zip is a zip file containing all the files above (for your convenience).

 END OF FILE